Tyninghame’s Village Hall is central to community life and bringing people together, stimulating and organising

 - Maps of local walks – now featured on this website

 - Survey of road traffic concerns which confirmed the results of the questionnaire with most favouring a 20mph speed limit through the village.

 Tyninghame Times a new quarterly village magazine has been developed as a means of uniting people when physical events are not possible.
 It aims to reflect village life and will feature local news, recipes, family activities, gardening tips and general articles, It is hoped that local people will contribute and it will be for the community by the community.
-The next edition will be a Spring Special, deadline for submissions Sunday 14 March 2021.
+The Spring Special is out now.
+The deadline for submissions to the next edition is 28 June 2021.
 Please contact us if you have something you would like to see included or send articles in word format to: Tyninghamevillagenews@gmail.com.
 Articles in hard copy can also be dropped in to Old Ale and Porter House, Main Street, Tyninghame.